 One key element to finding the best binary trading account, is the payout percentage offered.
 This is not always a straightforward comparison.
-Payouts will vary depending on the underlying asset being traded, and the length of the option.
+Payouts will vary depending on the underlying asset being traded, and the length (expiry time) of the option.
 In addition, the payouts could move as the market dictates.
 So where one broker was originally the best price, things may subsequently change.

 The best an investor can hope for is to check the payouts for the types of trades they are most likely to make, and get a feel for which firm offers the best terms most often.
 Again, demo accounts can help in this regard.
 In general, exchange traded options offer superior value.